denehyg/reveal.js-menu/README.md

 		themes: false,

 		// Specifies if the transitions menu panel will be shown.
+		// Set to 'true' to show the transitions menu panel with
+		// the default transitions list.
+Alternatively, provide an
+		// array to specify the transitions to make available in
+		// the transitions panel, for example...
+		// ['None', 'Fade', 'Slide']
 		transitions: false,

 		// Adds a menu button to the slides to open the menu panel.